 There was not a great deal of information about adventure riding on the internet, but there were a few decent “how to” books on planning, preparations and kit that I bought and digested.
 In particular, Chris Scott’s “Adventure Motorcycling Handbook” that I have to say was very informative.

-Given time and resources, I planned to ride for about five months and ride up through the Cederberg and Karoo of South Africa from my home on the southern tip of Africa.
-Then cross into Namibia, Angola, Botswana, Zimbabwe, Zambia, Malawi, Tanzania (if I can get in without carne de passage), Mozambique, and back into South Africa and through the Kingdoms of Swaziland and Lesotho, and perhaps see the Wild Coast, again, as I had hiked down this spectacular coastline a few years earlier and it was a truly amazing experience.
+Given my time and available resources, I planned to ride for about five months and up through the Cederberg and Karoo of South Africa from my home in Arniston (www.weaverarniston.net) on the southern tip of Africa.
+I then planned to cross into Namibia, Angola, Botswana, Zimbabwe, Zambia, Malawi, Tanzania (if I can get in without carne de passage), Mozambique, and back into South Africa and through the Kingdoms of Swaziland and Lesotho, and perhaps see the Wild Coast, again.

 My Yamaha YZF 1000cc R1 motorcycle outside the hut in Sek O